infominer33/infominer33.github.io/index.md

 I seek out source-grade material, to catalog and record.
 Making it publically available, for anyone to more easily navigate subjects that I've worked deeply on.

-Now, I'm figuring out the basics of web-development works, and I have a ton of material ready to be turned into pages.
+Now, I'm figuring out the basics of web-development, and have a ton of material ready to be turned into pages.

 This site is gonna be pretty dope.